iQuHACK/2021_HPI_Quantastic/README.md

 As our sampler, we use [`LeapHybridSampler`](https://docs.ocean.dwavesys.com/projects/system/en/stable/reference/samplers.html#leaphybridsampler).

+## Installation

+For installation, run `pip install -r requirements.txt`.
+The `LeapHybridSampler` requires a Leap API token to be configured.
+For more information, consult the [Ocean installation guide](https://docs.ocean.dwavesys.com/en/stable/overview/install.html).

 ## Usage

 There are two modes of interaction: the program can either `solve` the specified puzzle or you can `play` interactively against the quantum computer.